 In 1954 Dr. May Edward Chinn became a member of the New York Academy of Sciences, and in 1957 she received a citation from the New York City Cancer Committee of the American Cancer Society.
 In 1980 Columbia University awarded her an honorary doctorate of science for her contributions to medicine.

-A tireless advocate for poor patients with advanced, often previously untreated diseases, as well as a champion for cancer screening to detect cancer at its earliest stages, May Edward Chinn practiced medicine in Harlem for fifty years and died on December 1, 1980.
+A tireless advocate for low-income patients with advanced, often previously untreated diseases, as well as a champion for cancer screening to detect cancer at its earliest stages, Dr. May Edward Chinn practiced medicine in Harlem for fifty years and died on December 1, 1980.